LightFiLimited/lf-documentation/docs/API/index.md

 These URLs are useful for allowing a user to log in using the hosted web UI.
 Thus you don't need to handle user authentication manually.
-These URLs should ideally be kept to a minumum set to enhance security.
+These URLs should ideally be kept to a minimum set to enhance security.
 A default set of URLs are provided which allow login for the API test page, Postman and local development.
 These URLs should help start using the API but can be disabled or changed as your application develops.